-In accordance with ASC 606, the Company determined that the initial transaction price under the 2023 Ono Amendment equaled \$40.7 million, consisting of the upfront, non-refundable and non-creditable payment of \$10.0 million and the aggregate estimated research and development fees of \$30.7 million.
-The upfront payment of \$10.0 million was recorded as deferred revenue and was recognized as revenue over time in conjunction with the Company's conduct of research services as the research services are the primary component of the combined performance obligations.
-Revenue associated with the upfront payment was recognized based on actual costs incurred as a percentage of the estimated total costs expected to be incurred over the expected term of conduct of the research services.
-The Company recorded the \$5.0 million prepayment of the first-year research and development fees as deferred revenue, and such fees were recognized as revenue as the research services were delivered.
+In accordance with ASC 606, the Company determined that the initial transaction price for research and preclinical development under the Ono Arrangement equaled \$48.0 million, consisting of the upfront, non-refundable and non-creditable payment of \$10.0 million and the aggregate estimated research and preclinical development fees of \$38.0 million.
+The Company also concluded that the milestone fee of \$10.0 million paid by Ono to the Company for further research and preclinical development of Candidate 2 represented a variable consideration that was previously constrained.
+Both the upfront payment of \$10.0 million and the Candidate 2 milestone fee of \$10.0 million were recorded as deferred revenue and were recognized as revenue over time in conjunction with the Company's conduct of research and preclinical development services based on actual costs incurred as a percentage of the estimated total costs expected to be incurred over the expected term of conduct of the research and preclinical development services.
+The Company recorded the \$5.0 million prepayment of the first-year research and preclinical development fees as deferred revenue, and such fees were recognized as revenue as the research and preclinical development services were delivered.